 \subsection{Preliminaries}

 The formal objective of the federated system identification problem is to estimate a model that accurately captures the collective behavior of the participating systems.
-Specifically, suppose that for each client $i\in[M]$, we have the following linearly parameterized nonlinear dynamics:
+Formally, first suppose that for each client $i\in[M]$, we have the following linearly-parameterized nonlinear dynamics:

 where $x_t^{(i)}$, $u_t^{(i)}$, and $w_t^{(i)}$ denote the state, control, and disturbance respectively.
-Furthermore, $\phi: \mathbb{R}^{n_x}\times \mathbb{R}^{n_n}\to \mathbb{R}^{n_\phi}$ denotes a vector of known nonlinear mappings \citep{mania2022active,musavi2024identification}.
+Furthermore, $\phi: \mathbb{R}^{n_x}\times \mathbb{R}^{n_u}\to \mathbb{R}^{n_\phi}$ denotes a vector of known nonlinear mappings \cite{mania2022active,musavi2024identification}.